JosephNjorog/ADPP-System/README.md

     Trustlessness: Eliminates the need for intermediaries, fostering trust among participants.

 By combining the power of AI with the unique capabilities of ICP, this project has the potential to significantly improve disease outbreak prediction and prevention, ultimately contributing to global public health.

+By doing so this will be the best project in the whole record of medicinal Projects.
+Just got started on them.
+Wish me luck .
+Lets do this.